 Current Security Alerts

-At AIB we take security seriously.
-We aim to protect you against the threats associated with internet fraud.
-Here, you will find details of specific current security threats to our online banking customers and alerts that you should be aware of.
+At AIB we are committed to protecting you against the threats associated with internet and other types of fraud.
+Here, you will find details of specific current security threats to our customers and alerts that you should be aware of.

 Law enforcement official; e.g. National Crime Agency/Europol/Interpol, advising you that your Broadband has been compromised, your identity has been stolen and your PC is being used for criminal purposes; e.g. drug trafficking/money laundering.
 They will ask you to assist them by making payments that they claim they will track to identify criminals.
 The callers may advise you not to disclose this information to law enforcement/bank staff.